spikehq/docs.spike.sh/integrations-guideline/integrate-spike-with-email.md

 ![](../.gitbook/assets/email-integration-example-incident.png)

 {% hint style="warning" %}
-Email integration does not auto-resolve incidents
+Email integration does not auto-resolve incidents and there is a 30 MB payload limit.
 {% endhint %}